majimboo/fb_createdate_approximator/README.md

 =============
 Facebook uses mysql and with any sql data store we know that most id columns are auto incremented.
 Basically, facebook user ids are sequencial.
 With that in mind we deduce that the user with user ids before your user id was created before your account, and users with users ids after your user id was created after yours.

 It also helps to confirm that the first account on facebook was of Mark Zuckerberg with the user id of 4.
 1 to 3 might have been test accounts.
-But going to www.facebook.com/4 will redirect your to Mark's account.
+But going to *www.facebook.com/4* will redirect you to Mark's account.

 How to use it?
 ==============